Varuni13/varuni13.github.io/about.md

 ---
-layout: page
+layout: single
-title: "About Me"
+title: "About"
 permalink: /about/
+author_profile: true
 ---

 Hi!
 I'm Varuni Singh, a postgraduate student at IIT Gandhinagar.